yashwantreddy/Doctor-Specialty-Classification-and-Network-Analysis/README.md

 ![wordcloud](images/card_wordcloud.png)

 'office', 'subsequent', 'established' and 'inpatient' aren't important words at all!
-In fact, these are from the family of the most frquently occuring procedures that involve simple doctor-patient appointmenets.
+In fact, these are from the family of the most frquently occuring procedures that involve simple doctor-patient appointments.

 I started treating the words that were included in these family of procedures as stopwords and here is the new wordcloud.